Just about every parent who’s raised a child has experienced the fussiness and telltale red blotches that accompany diaper rash.

 - If baby has a cold, has been prescribed antibiotics, or is currently teething — all potential triggers of loose stools

-- During the night, especially once baby learns to sleep through the night, as this is generally the longest time they’ll spend in their diaper
+- During the night, especially once baby learns to sleep throughout the night, as this is generally the longest time they’ll spend in their diaper

-- For babies with very sensitive skin and chronic rash issues, using cream at every diaper change may be worth doing
+- For babies with very sensitive skin and chronic rash issues, using cream at every diaper change is recommended

-- Let baby skin air-dry before applying cream: Moisture is a key culprit in diaper rashes, and simply letting baby’s diaper area air dry for a few minutes before applying cream can go a long way toward preventing future rashes.
+- Let baby’s skin air-dry before applying cream: Moisture is a key culprit in diaper rashes, and simply leaving baby’s diaper area to dry for a few minutes before applying cream can go a long way toward preventing future rashes.
 If they already have a rash, extra time to air out is recommended.
 If you’re afraid they might make a mess, grab an old, ratty towel from the linen closet and lay it out as a temporary “play mat”.

-- Choose the right product for their skin: Keep in mind that every baby is different — some make do just fine with the occasional cream to treat rashes when they pop up, but others need ongoing applications of ointment during changes to prevent chronic diaper rash.
+- Choose the appropriate product for their skin while keeping in mind that each baby is different.
+Some can make do with the occasional cream to treat rashes whenever they pop up, while others need ongoing applications of ointment to prevent chronic diaper rash.

-- Change baby immediately whenever possible: There is perhaps no better ally to the efficacy of diaper cream than for parents to change a dirty diaper as soon as they know of it.
-This speeds rash-causing moisture and away from the skin, making it less likely that one will form.
+- Change diapers regularly.
+There is perhaps no better ally to the efficacy of diaper cream than changing a dirty diaper as soon as it’s discovered.
+This keeps moisture away from the skin, making it less likely for rashes to form.

 - Take off that dirty nappy: If they’re wearing disposables, bundle it up and toss it in the diaper genie.
 If they’re in cloth diapers, hose it off and into the pail it goes.
 Clean their skin with a disposable or reusable wipe.

-No bigger than a dime: Warm a bit of cream no larger than a dime in the palm of your hand.
+Warm a little cream no larger than a dime into the palm of your hand.

 - Time to apply: Use clean hands to apply diaper cream to baby’s buttocks.
 If needed, diaper cream may also be applied inside the cheeks, in the perianal area, on the scrotum, penis, or external vaginal area.
 Never apply diaper cream inside the vagina or force the foreskin to retract in order to apply cream.

-- Clean nappy time: Fasten baby’s clean diaper, making sure that it is secure without being too snug.
+- Clean nappy time: Fasten baby’s clean diaper, making sure that it’s secure without being too snug.

-- Nerf those germs: Head right to the sink to thoroughly wash your hands and wrists in hot, soapy water.
+- Nerf those germs: Head right to the sink and thoroughly wash your hands and wrists in hot, soapy water.